Exposing Cross-Platform Coordinated Inauthentic Activity in the Run-Up to the 2024 U.S. Election: Introduction

 \section{Introduction}

-Social media has evolved into a vital arena for public discourse, serving as a platform where individuals and communities can converge to discuss political, social, and cultural issues.
-These platforms have been instrumental in fostering large-scale movements, such as the Arab Spring and Black Lives Matter, where activists and citizens alike have used social media to amplify calls for justice and change~\cite{howard2013democracy, freelon2016beyond}.
-However, social media has also been linked to polarization and radicalization, as exemplified by the events surrounding the U.S. Capitol attack \cite{universitythe,luceri2021social}, where online platforms played a role in mobilizing and coordinating participants ~\cite{vishnuprasad2024tracking}.
-Similar cases include the Christchurch mosque shootings~\cite{fakhrurroja2019crisis} and far-right rallies across Europe~\cite{klein2019online, perez2020trend}, where social media content has been shown to exacerbate divisive sentiments and mobilize fringe communities~\cite{davey2019great}.
-The potential for influence of online discourse has contributed to the establishment of state-sponsored information operations aimed at steering public opinion by introducing false or misleading narratives on popular platforms~\cite{nisbet2019psychology, wilson2018assembling, molter2020pandemics}.
+Social media has evolved into a vital arena for public discourse, where individuals and communities discuss political, social, and cultural issues.
+These platforms have fostered large-scale movements like the Arab Spring and Black Lives Matter, enabling activists and citizens to amplify calls for justice and change~\cite{howard2013democracy, freelon2016beyond}.
+However, social media has also been linked to polarization and radicalization, as seen in events surrounding the U.S. Capitol attack \cite{universitythe,luceri2021social}, where online platforms played a role in mobilizing and coordinating participants ~\cite{vishnuprasad2024tracking}.
+Similar cases include the Christchurch mosque shootings~\cite{fakhrurroja2019crisis} and far-right rallies across Europe~\cite{klein2019online, perez2020trend}, where social media content has exacerbated divisive sentiments and mobilized fringe communities~\cite{davey2019great}.
+The influence of online discourse has contributed to the establishment of state-sponsored information operations aimed at steering public opinion by introducing false or misleading narratives on popular platforms~\cite{nisbet2019psychology, wilson2018assembling, molter2020pandemics}.
+Online platforms actively monitor and attempt to mitigate the integrity threats posed by information operations \cite{tiktok-integrity, meta-integrity, youtube-integrity}.